 OCD is not an adjective or a quirk, so let’s all stop using it as one.

 There’s a common misconception that Obsessive Compulsive Disorder (OCD) involves being excessively tidy or being keen on straight lines or patterns.
-Amanda, a 28 year old working in medical research, explodes the myth around this debilitating condition and explains that it’s time to change this frustrating narrative.
+Amanda, a 28 year old working in medical research, explores the myth around this debilitating condition and explains that it’s time to change this frustrating narrative.

 It’s Friday night and you’re looking forward to chilling at a friend’s dinner party.
 From the corner of your eye, you spot the neatly colour coded books all lined up in a row.
 You mention it to the host, to which they reply: “OMG I know right, I’m so OCD”.
 If you don’t live with OCD, you probably don’t even notice it.
 But if you do, you likely shudder at these turns of phrase, and can even suffer the consequences in your recovery.